isabelaaguiar/ENES247/lab6-ShiftRegisters/README.md

 #### Testing

 Load enables the clock.
 D's only work if load=1.
 If load=0, clock doesn't do anything with D's.
 Set and reset DO NOT depend on load.
-Set=1 sets all outputs=1, no matter what load and D's are.
-Reset=1, resets all outputs=0, no matter what load and D's are.
+Set=1 sets all outputs=1, no matter what load and D's are, as long as Clock is 1.
+Reset=1, resets all outputs=0, no matter what load and D's are, as long as clock is 1.
 Set and Reset only work with clock positive edge (when clock switches from 0 to 1).

 I tried Set=1 AND reset=1 and it reset all outputs = 0.
 So reset is "stronger" than set.